10th October 2023 - Aaron Bulging

 When the fryer comes up to temperature (190°) fry the potatoes again until golden and crisp.

-Into a bowl add your crisp wedges and season with your spice mix and some salt! (add parmesan for extra flavour and texture).
+Into a bowl add your crisp wedges and season with your spice mix (add parmesan for extra flavour and texture).